Watch Window in Excel (Table of Contents)

 Introduction to Watch Window in Excel

-Watch Window is a list used in MS Excel to keep a track of values stored in any cell, while we are working in other parts of a workbook.
-It stays at the top or bottom of a workbook and remains visible there, even if we are working in different worksheets.
-Watch Window is used where we have a huge spreadsheet or we can say a huge dataset stored in different worksheets of MS Excel file and we have to keep a check on particular cell values belonging to different worksheets.
-The main advantage of Watch Window is you don’t need to go to any particular cell of any workbook again and again to check values stored in it.
+Watch Window is a list used in MS Excel to keep track of values stored in any cell while we are working in other parts of a workbook.
+It stays at the top or bottom of a workbook and remains visible there, even if we are working on different worksheets.
+Watch Window is used where we have a huge spreadsheet, or we can say a huge dataset stored in different worksheets of MS Excel file and we have to keep a check on particular cell values belonging to different worksheets.
+Watch Window’s main advantage is you don’t need to go to any particular cell of any workbook again and again to check values stored in it.
 Let me give you some examples by which it will be easier to understand them better.

 How to Add a Watch Window?

 To create a watch window in a workbook.
-Go to Formulas in MS toolbar, click “watch window” option.
+Go to Formulas in the MS toolbar, click the “watch window” option.

 It will create a blank window.
-Screenshot for the same is as follows.
+The screenshot for the same is as follows.

 Key Point: Hotkey to add a watch window is (Alt key+ M+ W)

 As you can see above, the Watch window is added.
-But there are no cells added in it.
+But there are no cells added to it.
 To add any cell to the watch window, click on “Add watch” in the window.
 A new dialog box will appear.
-In this box, you have to input the location of the cell on whose value you have to keep an eye.
+In this box, you have to input the location of the cell on whose value you have to keep an eye on.

 The cell you have entered in it will be highlighted.
 For reference, you can see the screenshots on the next page.
-In first, you can note the input in a dialog box, it has value pointing towards the worksheet name and cell address.
+At first, you can note the input in a dialog box; it has value pointing towards the worksheet name and cell address.

-In the below image you can see that Cell with address B21 of worksheet name, “Product” is added to the watch window.
+In the below image, you can see that the Cell with address B21 of worksheet name, “Product”, is added to the watch window.
 And as you select any cell on the watch window, the cursor will point towards it in the particular sheet.

 Unfortunately, I can’t show you this brilliant feature with the help of screenshots or snips.
 But for your reference, the file is attached.
-To delete any cell from a watch window, you simply need to click on that in it and click on, “Delete Watch” button and it will be removed from the watch window.
+To delete any cell from a watch window, you simply need to click on it and click on the “Delete Watch” button, and it will be removed from the watch window.

-In the above image, if you want to delete cell C25 of worksheet Employees, I will select it and simply click Delete watch button.
+If you want to delete cell C25 of worksheet Employees in the above image, I will select it and simply click the Delete watch button.

 How to Use Watch Window in Excel?